simvue-io/docs/docs/integrations/openfoam.md

 You can then use the `OpenfoamRun` class as a context manager, in the same way that you would use the base Simvue `Run` class.
 Initialize the run, and then call `run.launch()`, passing in the following parameters:

-- `openfoam_case_dir`: Path to the openfoam case directory, containing an AllRun script and all required inputs
+- `openfoam_case_dir`: Path to the OpenFOAM case directory, containing an AllRun script and all required inputs
 - `upload_as_zip`: Whether to upload inputs and outputs as `zip` archive files, or instead upload each file individually.
 Default is True.
-- `openfoam_env_vars`: A dictionary of any environment variables to pass to the Openfoam application (optional)
+- `openfoam_env_vars`: A dictionary of any environment variables to pass to the OpenFOAM application (optional)

 Your Python script may look something like this:
 ```py